 By slowing down the reveal, one’s personal space is preserved as the private area it is.
 It’s not only that uninvited visitors are prevented from having ready access to your indoor space, but it injects a little mystery by making people curious to see what’s on the other side of that wall, around that corner, behind that gate or tree.

 What’s Behind the Wall

-When I work with a client, I like to get to know them beyond favorite colors or furniture styles.
+When working with landscape design clients, we like to get to know them beyond favorite colors or furniture styles.
 How do they take out the trash?
 What do they do in their free time?
 Are they readers or do they binge-watch Real Housewives and Big Little Lies?
-Do they entertain, and if they do, is it cocktails and everyone home by nine or all night throw downs?
+Do they entertain, and if they do, is it cocktails and everyone home by nine or all-night throwdowns?
 Entertainment from built in sound system or a live band?

 How about their neighbors?
-Do we want to look at them or no?
+Do they want to look at them or pretend they’re not there?

-By reclaiming the front yard for a courtyard, we created the two-point entry and opened up some secluded space for lounging and entertaining.
+With this mid-century gem in the Southwest, we reclaimed the front yard for a courtyard, created the two-point entry, and opened up secluded space for lounging and entertaining.

-I used to work in set design, so I see outdoor spaces as a series of vignettes.
+Outdoor spaces are a series of vignettes.
 In the courtyard, we made a little reading nook and custom-designed a big sectional for lounging.

 A Word About Walls

-To stay on budget, for flooring we did a salted concrete finish that will wear well and softened the hard surfaces with bamboo.
-Any other plants are in containers for ease of re-positioning.
+To stay on budget, the flooring is a salted concrete finish that will wear well.